There's no doubt about it: TCL's P-Series was our best value television set of 2017.

 The most disappointing moment we had with the TV came during the Game of Thrones Season 7 opener when the ominous dark grey fog rolled in.
 What should've been an epic introduction to the season looked grainy and pixelated.
 Things cleared up by the next scene, but the slight faux-pas proved that TCL isn’t ready to take on OLED in black level performance anytime soon.

 HD/SDR Performance TL;DR: TCL's P-Series still has a bit to do in terms of upscaling and black level performance, but overall HD/SDR content (especially bright images) looks great.

 The star of the show here is 4K/HDR.
-Hands down, the TCL 55P607 provides the best performance-per-dollar in this arena than nearly any TV on the market today.
-In terms of 4K/HDR performance specifically, and by that we mean the result of feeding the TV a native 4K signal, the 55P607 rivals and in some cases surpases screens that cost hundreds more.
+Hands down, the TCL 55P607 provides the best performance-per-dollar in this area than nearly any TV around on launch day.
+In terms of 4K/HDR performance specifically, and by that we mean the result of feeding the TV a native 4K signal, the 55P607 rivaled and in some cases surpassed screens that cost hundreds more.

 Wide Color Gamut (or WCG) is the driving force behind the TV looking more saturated – blues being bluer, greens being greener and so on.
 TCL has a proprietary technology called NBP Photon that does this intelligently without risking oversaturation.
-In practice, the results are extraordinary and look above what a TV in this price range should produce.
+In practice, the results are extraordinary and look way above what a TV in this price range should be able to produce.

 These complaints are ultimately minor, however, and unless you're looking for them, they won’t distract you from the beautiful images this TV can produce.

 4K/HDR Performance TL;DR: Loaded up with the latest in screen tech, TCL's affordable 55-incher is quite the 4K performer.